-Kuala Lumpur, 28 July 2005 – MOL AccessPortal Berhad (MOLAccess) today announced its MOL Country Partner exclusive licensing deal on the MOLePoints business model with the operator, Digital Media Exchange (dme), a company incorporated in the Philippines, which in turn is a subsidiary of Digital Media International, Inc. MOLAccess has expanded its innovative online micro-payment system, which is MOLePoints to the International market following a launch of MOL International late last year.
+Kuala Lumpur, 28 July 2005 – MOL AccessPortal Berhad (MOLAccess) today announced its MOL Country Partner exclusive licensing deal on the MOLePoints business model with the operator, Digital Media Exchange (dme), a company incorporated in the Philippines, which in turn is a subsidiary of Digital Media International, Inc. MOLAccess has expanded its innovative online micro-payment system, which is MOLePoints to the how to get viagra International market following a launch of MOL International late last year.
 Today, MOLAccess has secured six countries in the MOL Country Partner Program namely Singapore, Philippines, Indonesia, Thailand, Australia, and New Zealand.

 ABOUT MOL ACCESSPORTAL BERHAD